MathieuSamy/auto_ml/README2.md

 ### Capstone Project — Data Science & Advanced Programming (HEC Lausanne)

 This repository contains the full implementation of my capstone project for the Data Science & Advanced Programming course at HEC Lausanne.
-The objective is to build a clean, reproducible, and fully automated Python pipeline to test whether technical indicators + machine learning can predict **short-horizon excess returns in the global automobile industry**.
+The objective is to build a clean, reproducible, and fully automated Python pipeline to test whether technical indicators + machine learning can predict **short-horizon excess returns** in the global automotive sector.

 ---